“The dream would keep me up.”

 “If they realized the impact sleep has on job dissatisfaction, they’d wake up and think of ways to protect their nurses,” she says.

-The ANA recommends that employers give nurses at least 10 consecutive hours of protected time off to get seven to nine hours of sleep.
+The ANA recommends that employers give nurses at least 10 consecutive hours of protected time off to get at least seven hours of sleep.
 Employers can also eliminate mandatory overtime as a staffing solution.

 Simply allowing breaks and quality rest are equally important, Carpenter says.